LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## 2. Deep learning feature matching methods underperform on high resolution images, it can be improved with tiling scheme.

 Deep learning feature matching methods often provide inaccurate features for different reasons:
-* network trained on small images in order to perform in real-time, with SuperGlue as a representative;
+* network trained on small images in order to perform in real-time, for example SuperGlue;
-* features extracted on CNN feature maps with limited spatial resolution, with D2-Net as a representative.
+* features extracted on CNN feature maps with limited spatial resolution, for example D2-Net.

-We can obtain accurate features on high resolution images by cropping the input images into tiles, and match the tile pairs in 2 possible ways:
+We can obtain accurate features on high resolution images by tiling the input images, and matching the tile pairs in 2 possible ways:
 * If no *a priori* is available, it is neccessary to match all the potential tile pairs;
 * If *a priori* is available (e.g. the depths are roughly co-registered), it can be used to predict the tile from one image to another.